etang0/cse15l-lab-reports/lab3.md

 technical/plos/journal.pbio.0020113.txt:        and wolf populations brought to the brink of extinction swordfish and sharks are the
 ```
 ## 3. `grep --include`
 The txt files in `./technical` are organized in several levels of subfolders.
-This options allows us to limit search the search to only one of those folders. `--exclude` works the opposite way. \n
+This options allows us to limit search the search to only one of those folders. `--exclude` works the opposite way.
 Source: `man grep`.

 Searching for lines with "shark" and the filepath must contain `biomed`: